tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_getting_the_source.md

 {{activity}}

 One of your immediate challenges to editing Javadoc will be to get the source code into your IDE.
 The acmeproject is [here on Github](https://github.com/tomjohnson1492/acmeproject).

 First clone the source using version control.
-We covered some version control basics <a href="{{ "/pubapis_version_control" | prepend: baseurl }}">earlier in the course</a>.
+We covered some version control basics <a href="/pubapis_version_control">earlier in the course</a>.

 You can clone the source in a couple of ways: